 In March 2020, the outbreak of COVID-19 caused by a novel strain of the coronavirus was recognized as a pandemic by the World Health Organization.
 It has impacted, and is continuing to impact, all aspects of society, including the operation of the healthcare system and other business and economic activity worldwide.
-The COVID-19 pandemic, and other similar outbreaks of contagious diseases, may adversely impact our business, financial condition, and results of operations.
-For example, we and the third-party clinical trial sites or investigators involved in our current and future clinical trials may experience significant interruptions or delays as a result of this pandemic, and these could impact the conduct of our clinical trials and our ability to complete them in a timely manner or at all, which in turn could delay and/or negatively impact the regulatory review and approval of our drug or biologic candidates.
+The COVID-19 pandemic, and other similar outbreaks of contagious diseases, may adversely impact Molecular's business, financial condition, and results of operations.
+For example, Molecular and the third-party clinical trial sites or investigators involved in its current and future clinical trials may experience significant interruptions or delays as a result of this pandemic, and these could impact the conduct of Molecular's clinical trials and its ability to complete them in a timely manner or at all, which in turn could delay and/or negatively impact the regulatory review and approval of Molecular's drug or biologic candidates.

-We are carefully and continually evaluating the potential individual patient risk associated with continuing to enroll in our existing clinical studies during the ongoing COVID-19 pandemic, in accordance with FDA and foreign regulatory authorities' recommendations for clinical trials.
-Our Phase 1 studies for MT-5111, MT-0169 and MT-6402 are open and able to treat enrolled subjects and screen new subjects.
+Molecular is carefully and continually evaluating the potential individual patient risk associated with continuing to enroll in its existing clinical studies during the ongoing COVID-19 pandemic, in accordance with FDA and foreign regulatory authorities' recommendations for clinical trials.
+Molecular's Phase 1 studies for MT-6402 and MT-5111 are open and able to treat enrolled subjects and screen new subjects.
+A revised protocol was submitted to explore a lower dose of MT-0169 to reduce the risk of adverse events observed at the initial dose and to enable patients to continue MT-0169 therapy for a longer duration that may drive tumor benefit.

-The decision to continue our ongoing studies throughout the COVID-19 pandemic was predicated on the treating investigator determining that the potential benefit to the patient of investigational therapy outweighs the potential risk of contracting COVID-19 as the subjects enrolled in our trials had relapsed or refractory incurable malignancies with few or no standard-of-care therapeutic options and limited life expectancy.
+The decision to continue Molecular's ongoing studies throughout the COVID-19 pandemic was predicated on the treating investigator determining that the potential benefit to the patient of investigational therapy outweighs the potential risk of contracting COVID-19 as the subjects enrolled in Molecular's trials had relapsed or refractory incurable malignancies with few or no standard-of-care therapeutic options and limited life expectancy.

-Overall, COVID-19 led to a significant slowdown in the pace of site initiations and patient enrollment into our clinical trials.
-The degree of disruption was, and continues to be, variable by geography and individual clinical site, with some sites screening and enrolling only subjects with an urgent need for treatment, and some attempting to operate as usual.
+Overall, COVID-19 led to a significant slowdown in the pace of site initiations and patient enrollment into Molecular's clinical trials.
+The degree of disruption was, and continues to be, variable by geography and individual clinical site.
 The COVID-19 pandemic resulted in a significant slowdown in the pace of site initiations and patient enrollment across the MT-0169 program, which had a temporary pause in the activation of new study sites and new patient enrollment (along with most of Takeda's other early-stage studies) due to COVID-19 and was reinitiated in the fourth quarter of 2020.
-To date, screening and enrollment for the MT-5111 Phase I study, which remained open throughout the pandemic, has been less adversely affected than the MT-0169 studies were during 2020.
-Our Phase I study of MT-6402 was recently initiated in July 2021.
-To date, we have been able to continue to work at our cGMP manufacturing facility and laboratories without significant interruption from COVID-19.
-As a result, manufacturing of product supply for clinical trials and research activities to support advancement of our preclinical pipeline (including partnered programs) have not been adversely affected by COVID-19 to date.
+To date, screening and enrollment for the MT-5111 Phase I study, which remained open throughout the pandemic, has been less adversely affected than the MT-0169 study was during 2020 and throughout 2021, prior to the submission of a revised protocol.
+Molecular's Phase 1 study of MT-6402 began in July 2021.
+To date, Molecular has been able to continue to work at our cGMP manufacturing facility and laboratories without significant interruption from COVID-19.
+As a result, manufacturing of product supply for clinical trials and research activities to support advancement of Molecular's preclinical pipeline (including partnered programs) have not been adversely affected by COVID-19 to date.